KidambiOrg/HealthBotToTeams/README.md

 8. Zip up the contents of the folder into `manifest.json`
 9. Go to Teams and deploy the bot to Teams
 10. In Teams, find the bot by name or id and initiate conversation by saying `Hello`

+## Import Power App Solution
+1. Follow the steps to [import](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions) solution

+## Import Health Bot
+1. Go to Health Bot designer
+2. From the side bar menu, click Scenarios\Manage
+3. Click `Import` from the toolbar and select the `scenarios.zip` file.

+## Health Bot Environment variables
+1 `SaveTeamsContextFlowUrl` needs to point to the URL of  Power Automate Flow `SaveTeamsContextFlow`
+2. `SaveUserResponseFlowUrl` needs to point to the URL of Power Automate Flow `SaveUserResponseAndConfirmFlow`